 A Non-Compete Agreement is a contractual obligation between an employer and an employee.
 It specifies that the employee or contractor agrees not to work or be associated with the competitors of his or her employer or to open a competing business for a specific period of time.
 A Non-Compete Agreement helps protect a company’s confidential information, including trade secrets, and prevents unfair competition.

 A Power of Attorney or POA is a legal document that gives a person, also referred to as the agent or attorney-in-fact, the authority to act for another person, also referred to as the principal.
 In general, it is used when the principal is unable to be present to sign necessary documents due to valid reasons, including disability or illness.

-- Connecticut Automobile Bill of Sale (Sold "As Is" Without Warranty)
+- DC Automobile Bill of Sale (Sold "As Is" Without Warranty)

 - Affidavit of Waiver - Retrieval of Company-Issued Equipment